Info-lite/infolite/contents/basics/01/index_en.md

 The Computer Room is equipped with a monochrome laser printer.
 During open-access hours, each student is permitted to print up to **20 pages** of documents and assignments per day.

-{% appendix ../appendix/print.html "Reference Materials: Printing Precautions" %}
+{% appendix_en ../appendix/print.html "Reference Materials: Printing Precautions" %}

 How to refer to teaching and reference materials
 ------------------------